 2013 DAN / Rolex Diver Of The Year

-career to dive safety and training thousands of divers.
+Frank Chapman has dedicated his career to dive safety and training thousands of divers.
 A faculty member of University of North Carolina – Wilmington, Chapman has provided training and support, and developed dive safety plans for scientific, archeological, and recreational diving.